Our theme for this half term is 'Our NHS'

 - Homework will be set and submitted via dojo

 - Workbooks will be provided for children to write in, but will not return to school.
 Pictures of homework will be submitted on dojo 'activities'.

 - Learning logs - set every half term, due in on the first week back after a holiday

 Year 2 curriculum

-Below are the end of year objectives for Year 2 from the National Curriculum in reading, writing and Maths.
+On the left are the end of year objectives for Year 2 from the National Curriculum in reading, writing and Maths.
 This forms the basis of our planning to ensure the children access a broad and balanced curriculum.